Revised January 2023

 Like many young groups who experience a level of success, personality clashes resulted in Sounds of Blue breaking up with Chris Wood joining the Brum group Locomotive.
 He would later become a founding member of Traffic with Steve Winwood, Jim Capaldi, and Dave Mason.
 As for Christine Perfect, she took a break from music and headed down to London in hope of starting a career in graphic design.

 Several months later, Stan Webb decided to re-form the group under a new name "Chicken Shack" (from an old blues expression meaning "road house").
 Andy Silvester had remained in touch with Christine who was working in London's West End as a window dresser at Dickins and Jones.
 He pleaded with her to join the new Chicken Shack line-up.
-Finally, she agreed and took a train back to Birmingham.
+Eventually, she agreed and took a train back to Birmingham.

 In April 1967, Chicken Shack went to Germany for a lengthy engagement at Hamburg's famous "Star Club" where they became immediately popular and built up a large following.
 Stan Webb said; "We did about a six week stint at the Star Club in Hamburg.
 We were the only band doing the sort of stuff we were doing.
 The club at that time wasn't getting many people in.
 Inside a week we started packing them in and they were so pleased with what was happening they put the money up and cut the hours.
 We couldn't do any wrong."